 Shane earned his specialized honours BSc in Molecular Biology and Genetics from the University of Guelph, and his PhD in Medical Biophysics from the University of Toronto, specializing in cell and molecular biology.
 He also studied bioethics and research ethics as a graduate student through the Joint Centre for Bioethics at the University of Toronto and as a post-doctoral fellow with the Institute for Ethics at the American Medical Association in Chicago.

-Shane is proud to serve on the Board of Directors of Unity Charity, a Toronto-based national charity that uses hip hop arts programming to engage underserved youth with the aim of improving mental health and wellbeing.
-He has previously served on the Research Ethics Boards of two major research hospitals in Toronto, two terms as a member of the Canadian Institutes of Health Research (CIHR) Stem Cell Oversight Committee (2008–13) and was appointed as an Assistant Professor in Public Health Policy at the Dalla Lana School of Public Health at the University of Toronto.
+Shane’s record of service includes two terms on the Board of Directors of Unity Charity, a Toronto-based national charity that uses hip hop arts programming to engage underserved youth with the aim of improving mental health and wellbeing, two terms as a member of the Canadian Institutes of Health Research (CIHR) Stem Cell Oversight Committee, several years on the Research Ethics Boards of two major research hospitals in Toronto, and he was appointed as an Assistant Professor in Public Health Policy at the Dalla Lana School of Public Health at the University of Toronto.